kaondix/Professional-Services-Data-Validator/samples/bash/README.md

 ```

 Notes:
-- We requested 2 DVT processes per vCPU and therefore it ran 8 DVT partitions concurrently
+- We requested parallelism of 8, two DVT processes per vCPU
 - Because of low memory availability, 4GB, the table was split into 64 partitions
 - The 64 partitions will take 8 passes to be processed
 - The validation took 14 minutes

 #### 100 million rows

-Validatate a 100m row table on a host with 4 vCPUs and only 30GB available RAM, requesting parallelism of 8, 2 DVTs per vCPU.
+Validatate a 100m row table on a host with 4 vCPUs and only 30GB available RAM, requesting parallelism of 8, two DVT processes per vCPU.
 ```
 $ ./auto_partition.sh -t dvt_test.tab_vol_100m -c 100000000 -i id -p 8
 Splitting dvt_test.tab_vol_100m